scriptsdk/.github/profile/README.md

 The first library was written in C# around 2016 and can be found as here as [legacy](https://github.com/stealth-scriptsdk/CSharp-ScriptSDK-Legacy "legacy") reference.

 The second implementation has been written in Java around 2022.
-Onne of its targets is an api where user can simple write scripts or utilize the power of spring to have a new standard for api implemenations.
+One of its targets is an api where user can simple write scripts or utilize the power of spring to have a new standard for api implemenations.

 # Features